Skip to main content

 Yes, chronic stress damages the gut.
 Cortisol thins the protective mucus layer, weakens tight junctions between gut cells, and disrupts the microbiome.
 The vagus nerve, which usually maintains gut tone, gets blunted.
 Stress-reduction practices are a real part of gut care.

 Alcohol affects the microbiome by increasing gut permeability, killing beneficial bacteria, and feeding inflammatory species.
 Even moderate drinking shows up in microbiome data.
-Patients optimizing gut health usually benefit from cutting back, especially during the first 6 months.
+Patients optimizing gut health usually benefit from cutting back, particularly during the first 6 months.

 Food sensitivity panels (IgG, IgA tests) show patterns of immune exposure to foods, not true sensitivities.
 They can guide an elimination protocol but should not be treated as definitive diagnoses.
 The gold standard is still an elimination diet followed by careful reintroduction.

 The gut-skin axis describes the connection between gut health and skin conditions.
 Gut inflammation drives skin inflammation in conditions like rosacea, eczema, psoriasis, and acne.
-Bacterial fragments from a leaky gut reach the skin's immune system.
+Bacterial fragments from a leaky gut reach the skins immune system.
 Treating gut health often improves skin within months.

 Deep-Dive Questions